LASIK Surgery and Technology

 Our WaveLight® bladeless, all-laser technology offers our surgeons significant corneal flap precision to remove most of the surgical risk previously associated with making corneal flaps using a mechanical microkeratome blade.
 Additionally, this technology allows us to provide customized LASIK.
 Specifically, we collect your custom eye measurements during your LASIK evaluation and program your data into our WaveLight® technology.
 Using this data, our surgeons are able to provide you with the flap size and shape needed to perform treatments customized to your eyes.

-For an even more customized treatment, Wolfe Eye Clinic offers Contoura Vision.
+For an even more customized treatment, Wolfe Eye Clinic offers Contoura® Vision, also known as topography-guided LASIK.
+Contoura Vision is the latest FDA approved evolution in advanced custom LASIK technology.
 It combines the WaveLight® EX500 Excimer Laser with the Wavelight Topolyzer Vario to improve upon traditional LASIK.
 Contoura Vision uses the unique topography of your cornea’s surface to adjust the treatment and smooth out any irregularities on the cornea.
 Not all patients qualify for Contoura Vision treatment though.
 Your surgeon will discuss with you whether you may be a good candidate for Contoura Vision.

 How does LASIK work?